ufukkulahli/practicing-angular/built-in-directives/structural-directives/README.md

 NgIf - conditionally add or remove an element from the DOM NgSwitch - a set of directives that switch among alternative views NgForOf - repeat a template for each item in a list

+Directives are applied to `elements`.
+When a directive is applied to an element, that element is called then `host` element.